jose-litium/Conky-Cybersecurity-monitor/README.md

-#!/bin/bash

-# # Conky Cybersecurity Monitor Setup Guide
+# Conky Cybersecurity Monitor Setup Guide

 ## Key Features

 # - **Automated Installation:** The provided script updates your system, installs necessary packages, and handles all the configuration and permissions for you.
-# - **Systemd Auto-Start:** Conky starts automatically every time you boot your system.
+# - **Systemd Auto-Start:** Conky starts automatically whenever you boot your system.
 # - **Easy Customization:** You can tweak the look, update intervals, and other settings in the Conky configuration file.

 ## What You'll Need